 Smucker's operations are divided among three business segments: US Retail Coffee, US Retail Consumer Foods, and International, Foodservice, and Natural Foods.
-The US retail market segments are distinguished by product (coffee and foods), which combined accounted for more than 75% of the company's sales.
+The US retail market segments are distinguished by product (coffee and foods), which combined account for more than 75% of the company's sales.
 The International, Foodservice, and Natural Foods segment comprises Smucker's portfolio of brands that are distributed both at home and abroad through retailers (grocery stores, mass merchandisers, club stores, and drug stores), as well as through food service suppliers and operators, such as restaurants, educational and healthcare institutions, and natural foods stores

 Sales and Marketing

+Smucker's strategy focuses on growth through owning and marketing the #1 brand name food products in North America, with potential for worldwide appeal.
+Acquisitions and manufacturing and distribution agreements underpin these ends.
 As part of the company’s long-term growth objectives, it is working to increase sales by 6% and earnings per share by more than 8% annually on average.
 While the sales contribution from acquisitions will vary from year to year, it expects organic growth, including new products, to add up to 4% per year and acquisitions to contribute the remainder over the long term.

 Mergers and Acquisitions

-Smucker's strategy focuses on growth through owning and marketing the #1 brand name food products in North America, with potential for worldwide appeal.
-Acquisitions and manufacturing and distribution agreements underpin these ends.
-Spying a rise in premium coffee consumption, in 2008 the company rocketed to the top tier of US coffee purveyors with its purchase of The Folger Coffee Company from Procter & Gamble.
-The $3.7 billion deal gave Smucker operations in Cincinnati, New Orleans, Kansas City, and Sherman, Texas, as well as some 1,250 employees.
-The Folger's deal also catapulted coffee products to Smucker's largest business segment, generating more than 48% of 2013 sales vs. 25% in 2009.
-Following the deal for Folger, Smucker took over Rowland Coffee Roasters, owner of the leading Hispanic brands Café Bustelo and Café Pilon, for $360 million in 2011.
 Smucker also purchased Sara Lee's North American Foodservice coffee and tea operations in 2012 for $420.6 million.
 As part of the deal, the two companies have a licensing agreement in which Sara Lee will receive $50 million over 10 years.
 Smucker's long-term agreements include one with Dunkin' Donuts to manufacture and market its namesake coffee brand; the pact is effective until 2034.
 In the single-serve coffee market, Smucker holds sway through a manufacturing and distribution deal with Green Mountain Coffee Roasters and Keurig.
 Smucker also totes royalty-free licensing agreements with General Mills, National Dairy Holdings, and Nestlé to make and sell, respectively, Pillsbury flour and baking mixes, Borden canned milk, and Carnation canned milk.

 Seeking a sustained and significant presence in China, Smucker in 2012 acquired a 25% interest in Guilin Seamild Biologic Technology Development Co.
 Seamild, as it's known, is a family-owned manufacturer and seller of oatmeal based in Guangxi province.
 Smucker paid about $35.9 million for its interest in Seamild, which is anticipated to provide a window on Chinese consumers and best marketing practices.